gryphonshafer/cbqz-site/docs/governance/regions.md

 - It must agree to conform to all applicable provisions of applicable CBQ [articles](articles.md), [bylaws](bylaws.md), and [SOPs](SOPs.md).

-Christian Bible Quizzing (CBQ) grants regions once self-instantiated [license to use the CBQ system](license.md).
+Christian Bible Quizzing (CBQ) grants regions (once self-instantiated) [license to use the CBQ system](license.md).
+CBQ obliges regions to remain accountable to their commitments to the terms of the license via annual leadership interviews.

 If you have any questions about operating a CBQ region, please email us: